Closure of knitted surfaces and surface-links: Plat closure of knitted surfaces of degree

 When a half $\sigma$-edge has an orientation toward (respectively from) the black $\sigma$-vertex, we call it {\it positive} (respectively {\it negative}).
 We denote by $T$ a standard torus, and by $P_+$ (respectively $P_-$) a standard positive (respectively negative) projective plane.

 \begin{theorem}[\cite{NY}] Let $F$ be a trivial surface-knot, which is a connected sum of $g$ copies of $T$ and $m$ copies of $P_+$ and $n$ copies of $P_-$.
-Then $F$ is the plat closure of the knitted surface presented by a $2$-chart $\Gamma$ such that $\Gamma$ consists of $\min\{m,n\}$ copies of free $\sigma$-edges, $g$ copies of free $\tau$-edges, and $|m-n|$ copies of positive (respectively negative) half $\sigma$-edges if $m \geq n$ (respectively $m<n$). \end{theorem}
+Then $F$ is the plat closure of the knitted surface presented by a $2$-chart $\Gamma$ such that $\Gamma$ consists of $\min\{m,n\}$ copies of a free $\sigma$-edge, $g$ copies of a free $\tau$-edge, and $|m-n|$ copies of a positive (respectively negative) half $\sigma$-edge if $m \geq n$ (respectively $m<n$). \end{theorem}

+In order to make this section of this paper self-contained, we show Theorem \ref{prop6-5} as follows; see \cite{NY}.

+\begin{proof} First we observe that a standard 2-sphere is the plat closure of the 2-chart which is the empty graph.
+Next, by definition of the knitted surface $S(\Gamma)$ presented by a 2-chart $\Gamma$ and its plat closure, we see that a standard torus $T$ is the plat closure of the knitted surface presented by the 2-chart consisting of exactly one free $\tau$-edge.
+Let $\Gamma^+$ (respectively $\Gamma^-$) be the 2-chart consisting of exactly one positive (respectively negative) half $\sigma$-edge as given in Figure \ref{20240330-2}(1') (respectively (2')).
+Seeing Figure \ref{20240330-2}(1) and (2), we see that the plat closure of $S(\Gamma^{\pm})$ is $P_{\pm}$, respectively.